engineer1109/LearnVulkan/readme.md

     return 1;
 }
 ```
+The libvulkan_basicengine.so also integrates 'stb_image' from LearnOpenGL, supporting jpg and png image loading, and you don't need to generate ktx images for Vulkan Texture now.
+See 'vulkan_basicengine_texture.h'.

 Finally, welcome to clone or fork my project, remember to star if you consider my project is quite good.

 # Requirements